 Kirsty Walker (F)

-A community midwife runs a clinic for antenatal patients at the surgery.
+A community midwife runs a clinic for antenatal patients at the surgery by appointment only.

 The surgerg has a physio session at the surgery provided by the local hospital via appointments.

 Advises the doctors on pharmaceutical matters, they are employed by the CCG.